stunicons/stunicons/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See [contributing.md](https://github.com/Stunnity/stunicons/blob/main/contributing.md) to get started.

 Please adhere to this project's `code of conduct`.